knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Creating a GET Endpoint**
    - Adding and customizing a basic GET endpoint.
    - Understanding routing conventions and customizing routes for API endpoints.

-1. **Implementing a DELETE Endpoint**
+1. **Creating a POST Endpoint**
-   - Removing resources with the DELETE method and handling responses.
+   - Adding functionality to handle POST requests and create new resources.

 1. **HTTP Status Codes and Customizing Responses**
    - Customizing HTTP status codes to reflect different outcomes, like success and error states.